rsl-org/kwargs/README.md

 `erl::kwargs` is an experimental single-header library that allows for keyword arguments (also known as labeled or named arguments) through use of C++26 reflection ([P2996](https://wg21.link/p2996)).

-You can find more information about it's implementation in my blog post [Fun with C++26 reflection - Keyword Arguments](https://pydong.org/posts/KwArgs/) (once I've published it :P).
+You can find more information about it's implementation in my blog post [Fun with C++26 reflection - Keyword Arguments](https://pydong.org/posts/KwArgs/).

 # Usage